Stonelinks/stonelinks.org/content/blog/active-face-tracking-with-stonebot.md

-#Active face tracking with Stonebot
+#Active Face Tracking with Stonebot
+03/14/2011

 I finally have it working!
 Very excited as I write this.
 So glad spring break exists otherwise I'd never have the time to do stuff like this.
 Long story short, I have face detection working on my personal robot, watch the video and check out the code below to see it in action.